Bookmark and Share

 Excel Web Query - What in the world is that?
 If you are like the other 99.9% of MS Excel users, you probably have never heard of microsoft excel web queries (note: statistic made up).

 Excel web queries are powerful!
-Web queries are basically like having a browser built into Excel, which strips web pages of useless stuff and gives you access to the essential information.
+Web queries are basically like having a web browser built into Excel that attempts to format the content, putting individual pieces of data into separate cells.
 You can then use Excel formulas (like =A1/B2) to work directly with the data you've downloaded.
 And you don't have to know anything about perl, cgi, php, javascript, etc.

 Getting Started with Sample Excel Web Queries